What is Search Engine Optimization?

 - Sponsoring local community events and charities, or receiving a mention in local news are also opportunities for building local links.
 These sites can have lower overall “authority” but are highly relevant for local businesses.

 These link-building strategies will require at least some outreach to get site owners and potential “backlinkers” to hyperlink to your site.
 This outreach requires a tactful communication strategy and can be time-consuming, so start with a few target sites to build backlinks and think about existing professional relationships you have as opportunities to build backlinks on those people’s websites.

-The information I’ve shared here is just the beginning, there is a lot more technical SEO work that can be done for a business.
+The information I’ve shared here is just the beginning, there is a lot more technical SEO work that can be done for a business and dozens of SEO companies out there.
 Google is an ever-changing search engine that is constantly shifting how it’s crawling and ranking websites.
 The world of SEO can seem overwhelming, but if you’re reading this post, you have experts in your corner – us!
 If you have any questions on how you can work on optimizing your business for search engines, our team would be happy to help.
 Please contact us if you want to know more!